vbhaip/TileFlip/info.md

 ## How it works

 This generator allows you to code one rule that applies to each tile leading to a visualization of the tiles.
 The rule you write is a function that takes in an object context and returns the state of the tile from 0 to 1.
-For example
+For example, to make all tiles grey, you write

 ```
 function rule(ctx){